 The following descriptors are based on AAC&U Inquiry and Analysis VALUE Rubric, unless otherwise specified in the footnotes.
-The CILOs in the following table refers to the CILOs in the Common Course Outline Template for Capstone Project I.

-The following descriptors for Honours Project I are for reference only in the full implementation of the new curriculum.
+The CILOs in the following table refers to the CILOs in the Common Course Outline Template for Capstone Project I. The following descriptors for Honours Project I are for reference only in the full implementation of the new curriculum.

-Applie able for Intended Learning Outcomes Marks Weighting Level 4 Outstanding 9-10 Level 3 Mastering 6-8 Level 2 Developing 3-5 Level 1 Beginning 0-2 Аррис able for search, and a review of litera estification and expected outco CILO 2 As reflected in: Topic selection 20% Identifies a creative, focused, and manageable topic that addresses potentially significant yet previously less-explored aspects of the topic.
+Annlie able for Intended Learning Outcomes Marks Weighting Level 4 Outstanding 9-10 Level 3 Mastering 6-8 Level 2 Developing 3-5 Level 1 Beginning 0-2 Арриса HP: Statement of the problem, the design of the research, and a review of literature (50%) CP: Statement of the project issue/ problem, the justification and expected outcomes of the project (25%) CILO 2 As reflected in: Topic selection 20% Identifies a creative, focused, and manageable topic that addresses potentially significant yet previously less-explored aspects of the topic.
 Identifies a focused, and manageable/ doable topic that addresses relevant aspects of the topic.
 Identifies a topic that while manageable/ doable, is too narrowly focused and leaves out relevant aspects of the topic.
-Identifies a topic that is far too general and wideranging as to be manageable and doable.
-CP (50% of HP (50% of CILO {1,2,3,4} As reflected in: Existing Knowledge, Research, and/or Views 50% Synthesizes in-depth information from relevant sources representing various points of view/approaches.
+Identifies a topic that is far too general and wide- ranging as to be manageable and doable.
+CP (50% of HP (50% of CILO1,2,3,4 As reflected in: Existing Knowledge, Research, and/or Views 50% Synthesizes in-depth information from relevant sources representing various points of view/ approaches.
 Presents in-depth information from relevant sources representing various points of view/ approaches.
 Presents information from relevant sources representing limited points of view/ approaches.
 Presents information from irrelevant sources representing limited points of view/ approaches.
 Final Grade) Final Grade) CILO {1,2,3,4,5} As reflected in: Problem Solving Skills (GILO1) - Formulate a plan to solve the problem 10% Formulate a feasible plan to solve the problem in the chosen topic, considering substantial relevant contextual factors.
 Formulate a feasible plan to solve the problem in the chosen topic, considering most relevant contextual factors.
 Formulate a feasible plan to solve the problem in the chosen topic, considering some relevant contextual factors.
 Formulate a feasible plan to solve the problem in the chosen topic, considering few relevant contextual factors.
-CILO {2,3,4,5} As reflected in: Innovative Thinking ^{2,4} 10% Extends a novel or unique idea, question, format, or product to create new knowledge, or knowledge that crosses boundaries (e.g., transitioning to future employment).
+CILO {2,3,4,5} As reflected in: Innovative Thinking 24 10% Extends a novel or unique idea, question, format, or product to create new knowledge, or knowledge that crosses boundaries (e.g., transitioning to future employment).
 Creates a novel or unique idea, question, format, or product.
 Experiments with creating a novel or unique idea, question, format, or product.
 Reformulates a collection of available ideas.